Street Fighting Man: Retrospective views

 Since its inclusion on the Stones' album Beggars Banquet, "Street Fighting Man" has been traditionally seen as a highlight of the album.
 Colin Larkin, in his Encyclopedia of Popular Music (2006), wrote that Beggars Banquet was "a return to strength" which included "the socio-political 'Street Fighting Man'.

 Bruce Springsteen would comment in 1985, after including "Street Fighting Man" in the encores of some of his Born in the U.S.A.
 Tour shows: "That one line, 'What can a poor boy do but sing in a rock and roll band?' is one of the greatest rock and roll lines of all time ...
 [The song] has that edge-of-the-cliff thing when you hit it.
 And it's funny; it's got humour to it."

-When asked about the songs relevance in Rolling Stone magazine thirty years following its release, Mick Jagger said "I don't know if it [has any].
+When asked about the song's relevance in Rolling Stone magazine thirty years following its release, Mick Jagger said "I don't know if it [has any].
 I don't know whether we should really play it.
 I was persuaded to put it [on Voodoo Lounge Tour] because it seemed to fit in, but I'm not sure if it really has any resonance for the present day.
 I don't really like it that much."
 Despite this, the song has been performed on a majority of the Stones' tours since its introduction to their canon of work, and is usually played second to last before their usual closing track "Jumpin' Jack Flash".